The Killers

 “She’s always popped into my mind whenever I think about getting a female vocalist involved because she’s a fellow child of Las Vegas, too,” Flowers told NME in an interview.

-Utilizing the talents of a veritable fleet of big-name producers (Steve Lillywhite, Damian Taylor, O’Brien, Price and Lanois), The Killers produced “Battle Born,” their fourth album.
-The set contained the balled “Here With Me.”
+Utilizing the talents of a veritable fleet of big-name producers (Steve Lillywhite, Damian Taylor, Brendan O’Brien, Stuart Price and Daniel Lanois), The Killers produced “Battle Born,” their fourth album.
+The set contained the ballad “Here With Me.”

 Two years later, and without a new album to promote, The Killers launched a ’16 tour.
 It hit a bump when the group announced that Stoermer was taking a break.
 While still involved with The Killers, he planned to make a solo album and “pursue other educational goals.”